hultenvp/solis-sensor/README.md

 * After that, you will receive an email with the verification code you need to enter (within 60 seconds).
 * Once confirmed, you get the API key ID, key secret and API URL.

-## Platform v2 (legacy, not maintained)
-Platform V2 backend was used by Ginlong before being decomissioned in May 2023.
-The same backend API is also used for different PV inverter brand portals.
-The platform v2 integration logs in to the platform and exposes the data retrieved as sensors.
-Keeping as legacy for:
-* Solarman (home.solarman.cn)
-* Sofar solar (home.solarman.cn)

-> Platform V2 backend was used by Ginlong and MyEvolveCloud and the same backend is also used for different PV inverter brand portals.
-I've only tested it in context of Solis with the Ginlong platform.
-Since Ginlong now is decomissioned I have no further means to test and will not process change requests.

 ## HACS installation

 The use of HACS is supported and is the preferred means of installing this integration.